flx-team/lotos-old/README.md

 ### How create/keep data model in db

-For keep model in db you create them and put in Keep method in IStorage.
+For keep model in db you create them and put in Keep method of IStorage.
 Same Keep method return repository for work with created data.

 ``` csharp
 var userData = new UserData()